spuggy0919/jswrapper/readme.md

 the default .h in include subdirectory. the default .json in json subdirectory.
 ```
-%node h2json Rectangle.h     # if will generator a json file in json folder
+%node h2json Rectangle.h     # if success, it will generator a json file in json folder
-%node jswmgen Rectangle.json Rectangle.cpp # cpp will be generator in jswrapper folder.
+%node jswmgen Rectangle.json Rectangle.cpp # cpp will be generated in jswrapper folder.
 ```

 ## In ESP32_tinyConsole use below.